Skip navigation

 • The meter will show your glucose level.

-• There are different types of glucose meters.
-Each work in slightly different ways.
+• There are different types of glucose meters, and they work in slightly different ways.
 Some may not even require you to prick your finger.
 Be sure to read and follow all the instructions carefully.

 Fecal Occult Blood Test